superbox-dev/keba_keenergy_api/README.md

 ## Contributing

-We're happy about your contributions to the project!
+I'm happy about your contributions to the project!
 You can get started by reading the [CONTRIBUTING.md](CONTRIBUTING.md).